databio/pepatac/README.md

 - read2
 - whatever else you want

-Run your project as above, by passing your project config file to `looper run`.
-More detailed instructions and advanced options for how to define your project are in the [Looper documentation on defining a project](http://looper.readthedocs.io/en/latest/define-your-project.html).
-Of particular interest may be the section on [using looper derived columns](http://looper.readthedocs.io/en/latest/advanced.html#pointing-to-flexible-data-with-derived-columns).
+Run your project as above, by passing your project config file to `looper` with `looper run project_config.yaml`.

-### Arguments

-The arguments to the pipeline are the same whether you run it using looper or on the command line.

 ## Outline of analysis steps